-The Digital Utilities programme enables digital solutions and partnerships between innovators, mobile operators, city governments and state-owned utility service providers to make essential urban utility services more accessible, affordable, reliable, safe, and sustainable.
-To achieve this objective, the programme engages in:
+The Digital Utilities programme enables digital solutions and partnerships between innovators, mobile operators, government providers of utility services.
+To achieve our objectives, the programme engages in:

 - De-risking and catalysing innovative urban utility services;

 - Partnership facilitation and convening of key ecosystem stakeholders; and